Expand

 Reimbursements for losses are recorded as reduction in deposit asset when cash is received.

-1 Guidance on how to apply deposit accounting for insurance and reinsurance contracts, except long-duration life and health contracts, can be found in ASC 340-30, Other Assets and Deferred Costs- Insurance Contracts that Do Not Transfer Insurance Risk.
+1 Guidance on how to apply deposit accounting for insurance and reinsurance contracts, except long-duration life and health contracts, is in ASC 340-30, Other Assets and Deferred Costs- Insurance Contracts that Do Not Transfer Insurance Risk.

 2 Deposit accounting when there is significant underwriting risk but no timing risk is uncommon.
 However, if that is the case, the premiums paid to the reinsurer would be recorded as a loss or expense, and reimbursements for losses would be recorded at present value as a reduction in losses as losses are incurred.